 Can I extend an already created cluster?

-Yes, extending a cluster is supported.
+Yes, extending a cluster is supported up to 10 nodes.

 What happens if a non-primary platform VM becomes unavailable?